NYT92/hanimedesktop/README.md

 Yay it been 8 months and i have been finishing creating this yay

-Using HaniAPI, NSPLayer, Javascript/jQuery, Electron (no reactive framework...)
+Using HaniAPI, NSPLayer, Javascript/jQuery, Electron

+## News

+I'm gonna use electron/nuxt to build this app and will be available in the next release...

 ## Download